davidmalcolm/texi2rst/output/built-in-functions-specific-to-particular-target-machines.rst

 the long type is only used in the floating point/integer conversion instructions.

-GCCs implementation of the high-level language interface available from C and C++ code differs from Motorolas documentation in several ways.
+GCC's implementation of the high-level language interface available from C and C++ code differs from Motorola's documentation in several ways.

 * A vector constant is a list of constant expressions within curly braces.